alejandraoshea/identity-levels-inchi/README.md

 Lipid classification uses the ClassyFire API (5 s timeout, InChIKey lookup), with a SMARTS headgroup pattern fallback when ClassyFire is unavailable or the compound is not in its database.
-Headgroup validation uses a library of 428 SMARTS patterns (79 primary + 255 generated at runtime by combining 15 glycolipid templates with 17 monosaccharide patterns + 94 sugar-agnostic backbone patterns).
+Headgroup validation uses a library of 334 SMARTS patterns (79 primary + 255 generated at runtime by combining 15 glycolipid templates with 17 monosaccharide patterns).

 ---